How do you say your name?

 What genre are your books?

 Please note that graphic novels are a format and a medium, but not a genre.
 There are many genres WITHIN graphic novels!
-Smile is considered autobiography and memoir, and sometimes non-fiction.
+Smile and Sisters are considered autobiography and memoir, and sometimes non-fiction.
 Drama and the BSC graphic novels are considered realistic fiction and slice of life.
+Ghosts is realistic fiction with a supernatural flavor.

 Do you have any pets?

-When I was growing up my family had goldfish, hamsters, a chameleon, a parakeet, a cockatiel, and eventually a cat.
+When I was growing up my family had goldfish, hamsters, a chameleon, a parakeet, a cockatiel, a snake (yuck!) and eventually a cat.
 I don't have any pets right now.

 Do you have any siblings?

-If you read my book SMILE, it will give you a clue!
+If you read my books SMILE or SISTERS, they will give you a clue!

 Do you have any hobbies?

-My hobby was always drawing, but now that I draw professionally for a living, I like to spend my spare time cooking, and reading about food.
-I also like to swim, watch cooking shows, read novels, and travel!
+My hobby was always drawing, but now that I draw professionally for a living, I like to spend my spare time cooking, reading, hiking, swimming, camping, and watching documentaries.
+My favorite guilty pleasure TV show is Top Chef, partly because I enjoy watching talented, hardworking, creative people rise to the top, and partly because it gives me inspiration in the kitchen!
+I also like to listen to music and podcasts, and travel!

 What is your favorite color?